abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

     - Vehicle Tracking by Simultaneous Detection and Viewpoint Estimation iwinac13.pdf
     - WILDTRACK A Multi-camera HD Dataset for Dense Unscripted Pedestrian Detection_cvpr18.pdf
     - YouTube-BoundingBoxes A Large High-Precision Human-Annotated Data Set for Object Detection in Video ax170324.pdf
+    - animal/
+        - The iNaturalist Species Classification and Detection Dataset ax1804.pdf
     - detection/
         - Performance Evaluation of Object Detection and Tracking in Video TR2006-041.pdf
         - Performance Evaluation of Object Detection and Tracking in Video.pdf